Maximizing Asynchronicity in Event-based Neural Networks: Method

-To exploit the locality of the event, we follow the practice in \cite{martin2018parallelizing} and use patch-wise representation encoding.
-For an event camera resolution \(\left(H_\text{sensor}, W_\text{sensor}\right)\) and patch size \(P\), we divide events into \({H_\text{sensor}\times W_\text{sensor}}/{P^2}\) sequences by coordinates.
-As Figure \ref{fig:patch} illustrates, we learn and encode representations for each patch separately.
-With patch-wise encoding, the model size of the encoder can be reduced by a factor of approximately \(\# \;patches\), which helps real-time inference (see Appendix \ref{appendix:reduction} for discussion).
-Furthermore, as the asynchronous encoder trains on fixed-size \(P\) patches, this patch-wise encoding allows application to event cameras with differing resolutions \cite{Zubic_2024_CVPR}.
+To exploit the locality of the event, we follow the practice in \citet{martin2018parallelizing} and use Patch-wise encoding (PWE) for the feature.
+Specifically, for an event camera with resolution \(\left(H_\text{sensor}, W_\text{sensor}\right)\) and patch size \(P\), we separate events to \({H_\text{sensor}\times W_\text{sensor}}/{P^2}\) sequences by their coordinates.
+As Figure \ref{fig:patch} illustrates, we encode a feature for each patch separately.
+With PWE, the model size of the encoder can be reduced by a factor of approximately the number of patches (\(\# \;patches\)), which helps real-time inference (see Appendix \ref{appendix:reduction} for discussion).
+Furthermore, since the asynchronous encoder trains on fixed-size patches, this patch-wise encoding allows the application to event cameras with different resolutions.